 Application for a Permit to Discharge of Hydrostatic Test Water

 Permit Application for the Discharge of Hydrostatic Test Water Used to Test the Integrity of Natural Gas, Crude Oil, or Other Pipelines or Vessels Under Jurisdiction of the Railroad Commission of Texas.

 An operator must apply for a "minor permit" to discharge hydrostatic test water.
-The operator must file two copies of a written application containing the following:
+The operator must file a written application containing the following: